Silver carp

-The silver carp (Hypophthalmichthys molitrix) is a species of freshwater cyprinid fish, a variety of Asian carp native to China and eastern Siberia, from the Amur River drainage in the north to the Xi Jiang River drainage in the south.
-Although a threatened species in its natural habitat, it has long been cultivated in China.
+The silver carp or silverfin (Hypophthalmichthys molitrix) is a species of freshwater cyprinid fish, a variety of Asian carp native to China and eastern Siberia, from the Amur River drainage in the north to the Xi Jiang River drainage in the south.
+Although a threatened species in its natural habitat, it has long been cultivated in China as one of the "Four Famous Domestic Fish" (四大家鱼) together with bighead carp, black carp and grass carp.
 By weight, more silver carp are produced worldwide in aquaculture than any other species of fish except for the grass carp.
 Silver carp are usually farmed in polyculture with other Asian carp, or sometimes with catla or other fish species.

 The species has also been introduced, or spread by connected waterways, to at least 88 countries around the world.
 The reason for importation was generally for use in aquaculture, but enhancement of wild fisheries and water quality control have also been intended on occasion.
 In some of these places, the species is considered invasive.

 The silver carp reaches a typical length of 60–100 cm with a maximum length of 140 cm and weight of 50 kg.